freqtrade/freqtrade/docs/bot-optimization.md

 The strategy provides access to the `DataProvider`.
 This allows you to get additional data to use in your strategy.

-!!!
-Note
-    The DataProvier is currently not available during backtesting / hyperopt, but this is planned for the future.

 All methods return `None` in case of failure (do not raise an exception).

-Please always check if the `DataProvider` is available to avoid failures during backtesting.
+Please always the mode of operation to select the correct method to get data (samples see below).

 #### Possible options for DataProvider